abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-loadbalancer.md

 ![reach your website using https](img/hello_https.png)

-The status is secured and we get some informations from the certificate
+The connection is secured.
+You can inspect the certificate details.

 ![reach your website using https](img/certificate_hello.png)